Structure#

 Structure

-- filter_and_map_in_place(func: Callable[[int, Value, Any], bool], user_data: Any = None) None #
+- filter_and_map_in_place(func: Callable[[int, Value, Any], bool], user_data: Any = None) None#

 Calls the provided function once for each field in the

-is returned from the function.
+Structure.
+In contrast toforeach(), the function may modify the fields.
+In contrast tomap_in_place(), the field is removed from the structure ifFalseis returned from the function.
 The structure must be mutable.Added in version 1.6.

 - Parameters: